eshaan7/orderbook-dex-mru/README.md

 #### Description

 This bot detects transactions on Ethereum that have a `BatchSubmitted` event from given Micro-Rollup's `AppInbox` contract address.
 It queries Avail's RPC to verify that the data was indeed published on the Avail DA corresponding to this rollup Batch.
-A finding is created if the data is available and correct.
+A finding is created if the data is available an`d correct.

 #### Supported Chains